mfmiller7/BeerMe/README.md

 # Beer Rating App
 ### To Do:
 * Find a second api to use
-* Send rate beer data to API and pull from API on user page

 ## How to run:
 In your terminal, clone repo and start the server